Here's my thoughts on the major digital download services:

 Steam achievements.

-Lets you register some retail games to add them to your account.
+some retail games to add them to your account.

 Easy HL2 mod support for some mods.
 There are a few HL2 mods that you can directly install via steam.